NavneetPrakashSingh/natural-python/README.md

-# Using data Science with Natural Language Processing
+# Using Data Science with Natural Language Processing

 ## Abstract